ShawnDriscoll/PyTravCalc/docs/source/tutorial.rst

 The screen contains various outlined areas that are labeled as:

-   | **Task:**
+   | **Task**
    | Choose the difficulty and die-modifiers for a task.
    |
+   | **Manual Input**
+   | Enter various die rolls using the keyboard.
+A history will be kept.
+   |
-   | **Roll:**
+   | **Roll**
    | Choose the roll type to perform.
    |
-   | **Damage:**
+   | **Damage**
    | Calculate a damage roll.
    |
-   | **Outcome:**
+   | **Outcome**
    | Displays a plotted graph of the roll chances, and of the roll result if a difficulty is chosen.

 .. note::

-   Plotted graphs are generated only when difficulties are selected. **D66** rolls will never generate graphs.
+   Plotted graphs are generated only when difficulties are selected. **D66** and manually inputted rolls will never generate graphs.

 Making a Task Roll
 ------------------
 Typically, task rolls will have a difficulty chosen by the game's referee.
-The player simply clicks the **Task Difficulty** button and clicks on the difficulty level.
+The player simply clicks the **Task Difficulty** button and chooses a difficulty level.
 This will unlock the rest of the **Task** area that the player can fill in as well.
 It's pretty much self-explanatory how the rest is filled in.
 It is assumed that the player has a characteristic and a skill in mind when changing these values.

 .. note::